 - They aren't exactly twins, but in The 39 Clues, Amy and Dan can sometimes tell what the other is thinking just by looking at each other.

-- In The Bad Place by Dean Koontz, the characters Verbina and Violet have this as well as the ability to form a telepathic link with all nonhuman animals.
+- In The Bad Place, the characters Verbina and Violet have this as well as the ability to form a telepathic link with all nonhuman animals.

 - In The Sevenwaters Trilogy, this is pretty much a given at Sevenwaters, both between twins (there's a set in every generation) and between Sorcha and several of her brothers.

 - Almi and Merrill of Within Ruin not only share a mind but a soul.
 Any twins born to elves possess this unique feature, with the caveat being that if one dies so does the other.
-To avoid any dilemas this may cause Elven parents always murder any twins born to them.
+To avoid any dilemmas this may cause, Elven parents always murder any twins born to them.
 Problem solved!